MicrosoftDocs/defender-docs/defender-for-iot/enterprise-for-iot-get-started.md

 Make sure that you have:

-- IoT devices in your network, visible in the Microsoft Defender XDR<!--portal--> **Device inventory**
+- IoT devices in your network, visible in the Microsoft Defender portal **Device inventory**

-- Access to the Microsoft Defender Portal as a <!-- what is the correct level global or security?-->[Security administrator](../../active-directory/roles/permissions-reference.md#security-administrator) <!-- what link?-->
+- Access to the Microsoft Defender Portal as a <!-- what is the correct level global or security?-->[Security administrator](entra/identity/role-based-access-control/permissions-reference.md#security-administrator)

 - One of the following licenses: